corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/walk-through-diamonds.md

    private val charlie: StartedMockNode get() = node("Charlie")
 ```

+## What happens

+These are the events that take place in this workflow:

 1. GIC creates (publishes) the diamond grading report
 2. Denise (the diamond dealer) issues a holdable, discrete (non-fungible) token to Alice